MTBS ISP Cloud

 Tenant Management

 Tenants are the top-level organisational unit — each ISP customer of MTBS is a separate tenant.
-Tenant management is only available to Platform Admins.
+Tenant management is only available to Platform-level roles.

 Creating a New Tenant